yuanlii/CSAir-user-review-classification/readme.md

-readme:
+# Multi-class classification for flight user reviews

 This project is working to classify user reviews into 10 different categories.

     Codes Explantion
     -----------------